 Estimated cost for:

-**Room and Board rates are based on Residence Hall rates.
+*Living Expenses includes room and board estimations, which are based on university residence hall rates.
 Cost can vary significantly if a student chooses to live off-campus.

 In Oregon, university classes are called courses and are usually listed in a Schedule of Classes or an Academic Catalog or Course Catalog .
 Students need to take a combination of courses that totals 12 academic credits for undergraduate and 9 for graduates each term they are in Oregon in order to be considered a full-time student (in most cases students will take 4 courses worth 3 credits each).
 On the Course Preference form, we ask that you list as many classes as possible so that if some are not available when the time comes to register, you will still have others to fall back on.
 Flexibility is key.